-Incarcerated people have a constitutional right to have access to clergy or religious counseling, and prohibitions or unreasonable limitations on their access to clergy substantially burdens their religious rights.
-Arizona law requires Chaplains have access to incarcerated people.
-Senior Chaplains are supposed to ensure that unit chaplains interact with incarcerated people during the day; that chaplains visit people in detention or disciplinary detention as much as possible; and ensure that there are a minimum of two services per month at the institution or unit.
-The senior Chaplain should also decide a number of formal religious activities per unit, per week-depending on the religious needs of the unit.
+Incarcerated people have a constitutional right to have access to clergy or religious counseling, and prohibitions or unreasonable limitations on their access to clergy substantially burdens their religious rights.31 Arizona law requires Chaplains have access to incarcerated people.32 Senior Chaplains are supposed to ensure that unit chaplains interact with incarcerated people during the day; that chaplains visit people in detention or disciplinary detention as much as possible; and ensure that there are a minimum of two services per month at the institution or unit.33 The senior Chaplain should also decide a number of formal religious activities per unit, per week-depending on the religious needs of the unit.34 b.
+Access to Group Worship and Religious Practices might accept their sack lunch when it is given to them mid-day during Ramadan, but hold on to it and wait until sundown to break their fast.